 Days and Times: Thursday, Friday and Saturday nights between 9:00 PM or 10 PM and 1:00 AM;

-Fees: A flat fee for parking set at $5 with the potential for adjustments based on demand, not to exceed $10; and
+Fees: A flat fee for parking set at $5;

 Use of Net Revenues: Designate revenue from the program for reinvestment into the operations of the Downtown, generally including maintenance, enforcement, safety and security, and including funding for the preparation of an Assessment Engineer’s Report to inform consideration of the formation of a Business Improvement District and/or other type of Landscape, Lighting or Maintenance District.